 Arnold Palmer taught me several great things, one being how important it is to keep thoughts, feelings and actions deceptively simple.
 All Pros have developed a consistent swing that can be repeated without much thought.
 But in the process of becoming an unconscious competent, you will learn to take the following steps:

 Understand why you currently do what you do.
 Every person has natural tendencies and conditioned habits from other sports or activities.
 We use video, launch monitor technology and feel feedback exercises to make you aware of why you get the current results and struggle to get better.

 Through this new awareness you will begin developing the correct feelings fundamentally and start forming a picture in your mind of what you want to do differently.
 Pros typically adopt swing changes faster, not because they have more talent, but because they are willing to do drill work (lots of drills).
 Why do drills work so well?
 Because they isolate certain aspects of the swing and the reps are pure feel conditioning that creates unconscious habits.
 We play our best when we play like we walk and talk, in an unconscious way.
 When we take lessons and begin to make change, you must become conscious of these new habits.
 There is a process you will learn that will help you become a conscious competent, allowing you to bridge the gap between the old and the new feelings until the new paradigm becomes fixed in your mind.

+Its not how many balls you beat, its about doing things correctly.
 Learn to trust the new feels and changes by practicing competitively and with interval training.
 This type of training conditions long term memory recall and makes you more golf course ready.
 And you will find it a much more enjoyable way of “Practicing like a Pro”.